acl-org/acl-2023/_pages/faq.md

 **Q**: I forgot to add Limitations to my submission, can you add this?
 {: .question}
-**A**: Sorry we have decided that all submissions without Limitations will be desk rejected {: .answer}
+**A**: Sorry, we have decided that all submissions without Limitations will be desk rejected {: .answer}

+---

+**Q**: I got the error: ~The page size of this PDF is different from A4, which is not allowed by the submission guidelines.~ {: .question}
+**A**: First, make sure you are using the official submission templates.
+If you are not, this problem is typically the result of using "Print to PDF" (e.g., from the Word template) and specifying a different page size other than A4.
+{: .answer}

+---

+**Q**: Can you look over my submission to make sure it's okay?
+{: .question}
+**A**: Sorry, as unpaid volunteers we do not have the bandwidth to individually check all presubmission files for compliance, and it would be unfair to do this for some submissions but not others.
+Please carefully follow the directions, check the FAQs, and ask your colleagues for advice.
+We will update this FAQ as we get new questions about submission.
+{: .answer}

 ## Reviewing